IntelligentSystemsLab/ST-EVCDP/README.md

 ![avatar](figs/statistics.png)

 ### ST-EVCDP-v2
 Expanding on the foundation of ST-EVCDP, we have gathered an extensive dataset called ST-EVCDP-v2, specifically tailored for EV-related research.
 This dataset covers a timeframe of **one year**, spanning from September 2022 to September 2023, which includes comprehensive information such as coordinates, charging occupancy, duration, volume, and price for a total of 1,682 public charging stations with 24,798 public charging piles.
-Notably, it provides detailed spatial information on charging stations, with a granularity that allows analysis at the charging station level.
+Notably, it provides detailed information on charging stations, with a granularity that allows analysis at the charging station level.
 And its temporal interval is one hour.
+You can download the data from [Google Drive Link](https://drive.google.com/drive/folders/1sqOUEpMh8VMiJhrT-MOn5OsB1-KirUVq?usp=drive_link).

 ![avatar](figs/map_v2.png) Figure 1.
 Spatial distribution of the 24,798 public EV charging piles in ST-EVCDP-v2.